t-d-k/LibreCrypt/docs/FAQ.md

 A "kernel mode driver" is special piece of software which operates at a very low-level within your computer's operating system.
 As such, it can do pretty much **anything** to your system - including carrying out privileged actions that normal users are not allowed to do (e.g. formatting your HDD).
 Because of this, Microsoft Windows only allows users with Administrator rights to install such drivers.

-*NOTE:* Administrator rights are **not** required in order to use DoxBox once installed.
+*NOTE:* Administrator rights are **not** required in order to use LibreCrypt once installed.

- To access an encrypted volume on a PC which **doesn't** have DoxBox installed, and on which you **don't** have Administrator privileges, please use DoxBox Explorer.
+ To access an encrypted volume on a PC which **doesn't** have LibreCrypt installed, and on which you **don't** have Administrator privileges, please use LibreCrypt Explorer.

   * * *
  <a name="bf"></a>